Grow your own peppers

 Growing your own chilis is fun and easy.
 The plants thrive in pots, and you can have them on a balcony, greenhouse, windowsill or outdoors – depending on where you live off course!

 When you are successful with growing chili, there is a small downside – you get too many spicy fruits.
 It’s hard to get use for them all and feels like wasted time and effort.
 So – instead I have started to grow peppers instead.
-The needs of a pepper and growing circumstances are very similar to chili, but peppers are so much more useful, at least in my home.
+The needs of a pepper and growing circumstances are very similar to chili, but peppers are so much more useful.

 Growing sweet peppers